liferay/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

     jsonws.web.service.public.methods=getSkinny*

-For Liferay 6.2 and later, the Skinny JSON Provider app is preconfigured to allow anonymous acess by default, and cannot be changed.
+For Liferay 6.2 and later, the Skinny JSON Provider app is preconfigured to allow anonymous access by default.
+Note that this preconfiguration cannot be changed.

 Even without the need for authentication, all of Liferay's JSON web services require the use of the `p_auth` token for CSRF protection for environments that